AppsFlyer/donkey/README.md

 of a web tool-kit called [Vert.x](https://vertx.io/), which in turn is built on a very popular and performant networking library called [Netty](https://netty.io/).
-Netty uses an interesting threading model that is based on the concept of a single threaded event loop that serve requests.
+Netty uses an interesting threading model that is based on the concept of a single threaded event loop that serves requests.
 An event loop is conceptually a long-running task with a queue of events it needs to dispatch.
-As long as the events dispatch quickly and don't occupy too much of the event loop's time, it can dispatch events at a very high rate.
-Because it is single threaded, or in other words serial, during the time it takes to dispatch one event, no other event can be dispatched.
+As long as events are dispatched "quickly" and don't occupy too much of the event loop's time, it can dispatch events at a very high rate.
+Because it is single threaded, or in other words serial, during the time it takes to dispatch one event no other event can be dispatched.
 Therefore, it's extremely important *not to block the event loop*.

 The `:handler-mode` is a contract where you declare the type of handling your route does - `:blocking` or `:non-blocking` (default).